Installing GUI on Windows Server Core

 Windows Server 2019 with Features on Demand installed

-That's all.
-In the next article, we will look at the program compatibility table with Windows Server Core.
+That's all for now.
+In the next article, we'll look at the program compatibility table with Windows Server Core.

 Source: habr.com